sasmal-samiran/My-Portfolio/README.md

 # My-Portfolio
-This is my first web page about myself
+This is my first website about myself, built using HTML, CSS, JS, Python Flask